 Conversely, for an operating lease, the costs are generally recognized over the term on a straight-line basis or a more appropriate systematic and rational basis.

 For right-of-use assets and lease liabilities recognized under the new guidance, lessees should either present the assets and liabilities for financing leases and operating leases as separate line items on the balance sheet, or disclose them separately in the notes to the financial statements.

-Classification of lease expense on the income statement under the new lease guidance depends on the classification of the lease.
-If the lease is classified as a finance lease, classification of the portion of the lease expense related to the amortization of the right-of use asset and the portion of the expense related to interest on the liability should be consistent with how the lessee classifies similar expenses on its income statement (e.g., depreciation and interest expense related to the financed purchase of property, plant or equipment).
+Classification of lease expenses on the income statement under ASC 842 depends on the classification of the lease.
+If the lease is classified as a financing lease, classification of the portion of the lease expense related to the amortization of the right-of use asset and the portion of the expense related to interest on the liability should be consistent with how the lessee classifies similar expenses on its income statement (e.g., depreciation and interest expense related to the financed purchase of property, plant or equipment).

 If the lease is classified as an operating lease, the expense should be included in the lessee’s income from continuing operations.